 - Cut the limes in half and squeeze all the juice into the mixing bowl.

-- I start by adding 1-2 teaspoons of salt and the add more salt to taste.
+- Add 1 teaspoon of salt and pepper, then add more salt to taste.

 - Mix all the ingredients together with a fork.
 Taste and confirm if it needs more salt or lime.